 This course of study yields multiple awards.
 Students who complete this program earn the Human Resources Management Certificate of Specialization from the Educational Institute (EI) of the American Hotel & Lodging Association (AH&LA), in addition to the Hospitality Leadership Career Studies Certificate from the college.
-Additionally. students who complete this program are eligible to enter the El Certified Hospitality Supervisor (CHS) program and sit for the El Certified Hospitality Supervisor (CHS) Examination.
-Acceptance into the CHS program allows six months from successful completion of the CHS examination to secure full-time employment as a qualifying supervisor in the hospitality industry and to have held one or more such positions for a minimum of 3 months.
-A qualifying supervisor is a person who supervises two or more individuals; has job duties that are at least 20 percent supervisory in nature and include such tasks as scheduling, training, interviewing, disciplining, inspecting, and conducting performance reviews: makes decisions and judgment calls while performing daily duties; and has input on hiring and firing decisions within a department.
-Once the El verifies this experience through a letter from a candidate's employer(s), the individual will be awarded the CHS designation.
+Additionally, students who complete this program are eligible to enter the El Certified Hospitality Supervisor (CHS) program and sit for the EI Certified Hospitality Supervisor (CHS) Examination.
+Acceptance into the CHS program allows 6 months from successful completion of the CHS examination to secure full-time employment as a qualifying supervisor in the hospitality industry and to have held one or more such positions for a minimum of 3 months.
+A qualifying supervisor is a person who supervises two or more individuals and has job duties that are at least 20 percent supervisory in nature, such as the following: scheduling, training, interviewing, disciplining, inspecting, and conducting performance reviews; making decisions and judgment calls while performing daily duties; and providing input on hiring and firing decisions within a department.
+Once the EI verifies this experience through a letter from a candidate's employer(s), the individual will be awarded the CHS designation.